-After consolidating ownership in 2014, CAML owns 100% of the project through two wholly-owned subsidiaries - Kounrad Copper Company LLP (KCC), which is the holding company for CAML's 100% interest in the project's SX-EW facility; and Sary Kazna LLP (SK), which is the holding company for CAML's 100% interest in the SUC (which gives the company the right to exploit the copper dumps).
+After consolidating ownership in 2014, CAML owns 100% of the project through two wholly-owned subsidiaries - Kounrad Copper Company LLP (KCC), which is the holding company for CAML's 100% interest in the project's SX-EW facility; and Sary Kazna LLP (SK), which is the holding company for CAML's 100% interest in the SUC.
 The SUC covers 22.5 km2 and expires in 2034.